bduggan/raku-map-leaflet/docs/lib/Map/Leaflet.md

 add-marker
 ----------

-    $map.add-marker({ :lat(40.7128), :lon(-74.0060) }, "New York City");
+    $map.add-marker: { :lat(40.7128), :lon(-74.0060) }, "New York City";
-    $map.add-marker( 40.7128, -74.0060, "New York City");
+    $map.add-marker: 40.7128, -74.0060, "New York City";
+    $map.add-marker: [40.7128, -74.0060], div => "You are here";

 Add a marker.
 The first argument is a hash with `lat` and `lon` keys, and the second argument is an optional popup text.
 Or the first two arguments can be numeric for the lat + lon.
+Or they can be an array of two numbers.
+If a `div` option is provided, it will be used as the `html` option for a `create-div-icon` call, and an `icon` option will be added to the marker.

-See `create-marker` below for a more flexible way to create markers.
+See `create-marker` below for a more complete way to create markers.
 Returns a `Map::Leaflet::Marker` object.

 create-div-icon
 ---------------